ValentinMENDIss/ValentinMENDIss/README.md

 ## 📊 GitHub Stats

-*"If everyone ads this, why can't I then?"* - *Quote made by ... human?*
+*"If everyone adds this, why can't I then?"* - *Quote made by ... human?*

 <div align="left">
   <p>